bobobo1618/docpad-plugin-sunny/Readme.md

 Basically, after your [Docpad](https://github.com/bevry/docpad) installation finishes generating the static documents, this plugin is meant to upload them all to Amazon S3 or Google Storage, whichever you select.
 It uses the apparently awesome library, [Sunny](https://github.com/ryan-roemer/node-sunny).
 Give Ryan some love.

+As of 2.0.13, the plugin no longer automatically pushes.
+Instead, there is a command line option to docpad, `deploy-sunny` which deploys to Sunny supported providers for you.

 ## Installation

 In your Docpad site directory: